pluteski/speech-to-text/blog/content/life30_review.md

 > "Any claims that it has to do with biology or the origins of life
 > are pure and shameless speculations.”

-Extraordinary claims require extraordinary proof.
+## Extraordinary claims require extraordinary proof.

-That said --- if this theory turns out to be true, then it provides the theoretical support for the folk claim that "life finds a way" -- that a super-optimizer _will_ discover a shortcut, especially if it can do so by circumventing its own programming, even if its behaviors have been hardwired by its creators.
+That said --- if this theory turns out to be true, then it provides the theoretical support for the folk claim that "**life finds a way**" -- that a super-optimizer _will_ discover a shortcut.
+Especially if it can do so by circumventing its own programming, this not only can but is likely to happen, even if core behaviors have been hardwired by its creators.

 # Mind Blown, part 2.
-Time for another editorial comment.
+Time for a editorial comment.
 This discussion about dissipation theory was just a component of a larger argument, but it was absolutely mind-boggling for me.
-My first introduction to machine learning was via physics, in the way of (Little-)Hopfield Networks, which evolve by minimizing energy as does a physical spin network.
-That AI could spring from theories that had their origins in physics was not new to me.
+My first introduction to machine learning was via physics in the way of Little-Hopfield Networks, which evolve by minimizing energy in a manner analogous to a physical spin network, which is a purely inanimate physical system that is fairly well understood.
+That the theories underlying AI are related to theories that had their origins in physics was not a major relevation.
 AI has had cross-pollination from many other fields of study.
 I had also known of Prigogine's work long ago, and had written a review of one of his excellent books.
-But I considered it as more concerned with the origins of biological life -- which is after all right up there in the pantheon of great unresolved scientific mysteries along with are we alone, what is time, and why is gravity.
+But I considered it as more concerned with the origins of biological life -- which is after all right up there in the pantheon of great unresolved scientific mysteries, along with "are we alone?", "what is time?", and "why is gravity?".

-That this optimizing dissipation drives living matter as well inert is surprising in and of itself, even if it is just a reminder of an old idea whose time may have finally come.
+That this optimizing dissipation drives living matter just as it drives inert matter is surprising in and of itself, even if it is just a reminder of an old idea whose time may have finally come.
 The new connection for me is that:

-* Autonomous super AI qualifies as a new life form
+* Autonomous super AI qualifies as a new life form.
-* It follows the same underlying principles that guide other life
+* It follows the same underlying principles that guide other life.
 * Even more so because it is is a super-optimizer.

+This is essentially the main argument underlying the author's conclusions.
+However, read on because I think the following section on subgoals is just as meaningful.

-Whereas although we humans try to escape our programming we are in many ways still stuck in our biological ways, a super-optimizing AI would have more resources for cutting clean from its programming -- and whether it reverts to ruthless dissipation in a misguided attempt to fulfill its original goals, or, decides on new goals that we have not imagined, either way lay dragons.
+Whereas although we humans try to escape our programming we are in many ways still stuck in our biological ways, a super-optimizing AI would have more resources for cutting clean from its programming -- and whether it reverts to ruthless dissipation in a misguided attempt to fulfill its original goals, or, decides on new goals that we have not imagined, along either path lay dragons.

-The dissipation principle, if true, could be a more inexorable drive for life than Darwinian Evolution, which is slow and plodding, requiring a sort of turn-taking that requires generations.
+The dissipation principle, if true, could be a more inexorable drive for life than Darwinian Evolution, which is slow and plodding.
+Darwinian Evolution depends upon a sort of turn-taking that requires generations.
 Optimization can follow exponentials.

 # Subgoals

-We are then introduced to the notion of subgoals.
 Subgoals may seem inconsequential, but lay at the heart of computer programming.
 In 1936 Alan Turing proved that a simple machine